siyabongawonderboymdletshe/gic-book-management/README.md

 ```

 ### 2. Generate Executable File

+📝 Note: You only need Java installed locally if you're building or running the JAR manually

 To package the application into a .jar file using Maven wrapper, open a terminal in the root folder:(C:\dev\java\gic-book-management):